 - The sponsor may hope to gain economic benefit as a result of the activity to be conducted.

-Excluded from this classification are the following:
+Excluded from the sponsored project classification are the following:

 - Contracts entered into by faculty for scholarly writing and artistic creation

 - A subset of service agreements administered by the University of Nevada, Reno School of Medicine

 - Fee for service contracts administered by the University Controller's Office